Tazkiyah: Etymology

 Tazkiyah originally referred to pruning a plant—to remove what is harmful to its growth.
 When the term is applied to the human personality, it means to beautify it and remove from it all evil traces and spiritual diseases that are obstacles to experiencing God.
 In Islam, the ultimate objective of the religion and shariah (Islamic law), and the real purpose of raising prophets from among mankind, is performing and teaching tazkiyah.

 The term encompasses two meanings: one is to cleanse and purify from adulterants, while the other is to improve and develop towards the height of perfection.
 Technically, it conveys the sense of checking oneself for erroneous tendencies and beliefs, turning them to the path of virtue and piety (fear of God's displeasure), and developing them to attain the stage of perfection.

 The word zakat (alms tax) comes from the same Arabic verbal root, since zakat purifies an individual's wealth by recognition of God’s right over a portion of it.
-It finds its origin in the Quranic command to: "Take sadaqah (charity) from their property in order to purify and sanctify them" (At-Taubah: 103).
+It finds its origin in the Quranic command to: "Take sadaqah (charity) from their wealth in order to purify them and sanctify them with it".
 Other similarly used words to the term are Islah-i qalb ('reform of the heart'), Ihsan ('beautification'), taharat ('purification'), Ikhlas ('purity'), qalb-is-salim ('pure/safe/undamaged heart') and lastly, tasawuf (Sufism), which is an ideology rather than a term, mostly misinterpreted as the idea of sanctification in Islam.